andreamazz/AMPopTip/README.md

 [self.popTip showText:@"I'm a popover" direction:AMPopTipDirectionNone maxWidth:200 inView:self.view fromFrame:self.view.frame];
 ```

+##Coordinate system
+Please note that the frame you are intended to provide needs to refer to the absolute coordinate system of the view you are presenting the popover in.
+This means that if you are presenting the popover in a view, pointing to a nested subview, you'll need to convert its frame using UIKit's `convertRect(_:toView:)`.
+Read the reference [here](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/#//apple_ref/occ/instm/UIView/convertRect:toView:).

 ##Showing a custom view
 You can provide a custom view that will be wrapped in the poptip and presented.